TimonNetzel/kinneret_reconstruction_python/README.md

 TO RUN RECONSTRUCTION:

-    Open 'main.py'.

-    Install the following packages if necessary: pycpp,... (e.g. pip install pycpp,..).
+    Install the following packages if necessary: numpy, random, os, sys, pybind11, matplotlib, and scipy

+    To execute the entire reconstruction, simply run 'main.py'.

+    This script contains the following:

+    - import of all required packages,

-    After that, the C++ functions must be compiled and included into Python (for each individual Python version).
+    - C++ functions are compiled and included into Python (for each individual Python version).
-    For this purpose, the three commented out lines can be used under Linux.
-    This only has to be done once, so that the C++ functions can then be imported with import pycpp.
+      This only has to be done once, so that the C++ functions can then be imported with import pycpp,

-    Import all other required packages and set the settings for reproducibility and MCMC.
+    - settings for reproducibility and MCMC,

-    Load and prepare all data stored in npy files (data/in).
+    - load and prepare all data stored in npz files (data/in),

-    Run and save the MCMC simulation (takes about 40 seconds on a standard CPU and is saved in data/out).
+    - run and save the MCMC simulation (takes about 40 seconds on a standard CPU and is saved in data/out),

-    Run the post-processing routine that calculates, stores and plots the most important posterior metrics (data/out, plots).
+    - run the postprocessing routine that calculates, stores and plots the most important posterior metrics (data/out, plots).

 CHANGES OF BASIC SETTINGS: